ds300/derivablejs/README.md

   `${$greeting.get()}, ${$name.get()}!`
 );

-// set up a Reactor to print the message every time it changes
+// set up a Reactor to print the message every time it changes, as long as
+// we know how to greet people in the current country.
 $message.react(msg => console.log(msg), {when: $greeting});
 // $> Hello, World!